 Fastfits Available 150mm Super sleeve made to order

-Pipe Diameters DN1800 to DN2400 are designed and manufactured to incorporate Easi-Lift jointing and lifting system.
+DN1800 to DN2400 pipes are designed and manufactured to incorporate FP McCann’s jointing and lifting systems.

-Do not use Lubricants when jointing Easi-Slide Pipes Ensure each pipe to be laid is aligned with the laid pipeline and is fully supported along its length.
-Some methods of joining pipes are shown below.
+Ensure each pipe to be laid is aligned with the laid pipeline and is fully supported along its length.
+Recommended method of joining pipes is shown below.

-To joint the pipe using the chain system.
-Attach the long leg C to the already laid pipe and the short leg B to the pipe to be laid.
-Take up the slack in the chains with the lifting pulley over the anchor of the laid pipe, and increase the upward force to joint the pipes.
+To joint the pipe using the chain system, attach the long leg A and the short leg B to the already laid pipe C. Take up the slack in the chains with the lifting pulley over the anchor of the laid pipe, and increase the upward force to joint the pipes.
 When jointed, ensure that there is no excessive slew or misalignment, this can easily be checked by reference to the joint gap.

-- Where relevant pipes are manufactured in accordance with BS EN 1916:2002.
+2. Where relevant, pipes are manufactured in accordance with BS EN 1916.

-- Normal practice is to determine branch laterals to the main line by looking up the flow i.e. from the socket end.
+3. Normal practice is to determine left or right branch laterals to the main line by looking up the flow i.e. from the socket end.

-- Note right hand or left hand junctions (viewed socket to spigot) should be specified when ordering reduced junctions in pipe diameters DN1800 and above.
+4. Right hand or left hand junctions (viewed socket to spigot) should be specified when ordering reduced junctions in pipe diameters DN1350 and above.

-- Note lifting chains are not suitable for joining purposes in pipes of diameter DN2400.
+5. Lifting chains are not suitable for joining purposes in pipes of diameter DN2400.
 Joint in the traditional method.